Have you ever wondered how producers create your favorite tracks?

 What Are the Layers of a Song?

-One song can differ from another in terms of style and genre, but one thing that remains constant across ALL SONGS are the layers.
+One song can differ in terms of style and genre, but one thing that remains constant across ALL SONGS is the layers.

 Let’s take a look at each layer one by one.